nagypeter/angular-node-creditscore/tutorials/sample.app.pipeline.md

 Make sure you are signed in to [https://github.com](https://github.com) and [https://app.wercker.com](https://app.wercker.com).
 It is recommended to open two browser windows/tabs [https://github.com](https://github.com) and [https://app.wercker.com](https://app.wercker.com) because you need to use both of them in parallel.

+In this tutorial we automatically create namespaces in the kubernetes cluster based on your username in Oracle Container Pipelines.
+The namespace in kubernetes can not contain any uppercase character.
+So if your username contains uppercase characters please change it inside the profile.

 The use case for the simplified Continuous Integration/Continuous Deployment (CI/CD) is the following using Oracle Container Pipelines:

 1. Get the application sources